 Spiritual Emphasis Day in January is a day set aside from the regular routine of academic classes to allow students in grades 7 to 12 to focus on their spiritual walk with the Lord.
-We help our students prepare for this event by inviting our keynote speaker to share during chapel on Wednesday, and we add an additional chapel period on Thursday to elaborate on the theme for the week.
-On Friday, instead of attending their regular classes, students spend the whole day at school attending seminars on topics of their choice, participating in praise, worship, and prayer, and engaging in games and activities designed to build a sense of community.
+Students spend the school day attending seminars on topics of their choice, participating in praise, worship, and prayer, and engaging in games and activities designed to build community.
 Small groups meet during the following week in order to develop further the lessons learned and ideas presented on Spiritual Emphasis Day.

 Spiritual Life Committee

 Many of the programs listed above are organized and overseen by our Spiritual Life Committee, which is led by our school chaplain.
-This group of students, teachers, administrators and parents spends time on a monthly basis reflecting on the spiritual growth in our school, both corporately and individually.
-One of the best aspects of this committee is the student involvement.
+This group of students, teachers, administrators and parents spend time on a monthly basis reflecting on the spiritual growth in our school and praying for our community.
 The two juniors and two seniors help to ensure that the plans and programs being discussed are grounded in the reality of the student body and focused on the greatest areas of need.
-This committee also regularly spends time in prayer for our teachers and students.